 Code generators, while intuitively no more complex than other parts of a compiler, are notorious for subtle bugs.
 Start early, design your system before you start coding, and implement and test your code incrementally.
+You will not get this working if you wait until the day before...

-Implementation Details
+Implementation Details •

 Three-Address Code.
 You will translate the code of each method to an appropriate sequence of IR instructions.
 These will probably include the standard classes of instructions: unary and binary operations, data movement instructions, labels and branch instructions, method calls, return instructions.
 However, you are responsible for choosing the particular instructions in each class.
-The TAC description on the web page should serve as a reasonable starting point.
+The TAC description on the web page (from HW 4) should serve as a reasonable starting point.